All Collections

 Now your speakers, sponsors, and exhibitors can interact with everything attendees can, including the Wall, chat, and Video Rooms.
 In a speaker or sponsor page, they can simply click the Chat tab (if active) and respond to attendee chats.

-Screenshot showing the chat tab in a sponsor profile.
+The chat tab in a sponsor profile.
 An attendee posted a chat, and a sponsor with an attendee profile posted a chat back.

 If you've set up Video Rooms for your sponsors, speakers, or exhibitors, add their attendee profiles as moderators for their rooms and then send them our Moderator Guide. 👍